Can I visit the Cathedral?

 Can I make a donation?

 Yes!
-The Cathedral is a self-funded organisation that relies on public donations to enable us to stay open over 365 days a year for free to the public!
+We are really glad of your support in maintaining the Cathedral’s ministry at a time when hope needs to be sustained and fear resisted.
 You can donate with a card via one of our contactless donation points, or alternatively cash donation boxes are available (the boxes are emptied regularly and locked away securely when the building is not in use).
 The boxes are cleaned regularly and are emptied in accordance with safe hygiene practice.
 Ways of donating online – either on a one-off basis or regularly – can be found by clicking here.

 Are services taking place?
 Can I take part?